 According to a recent survey, Americans are having a hard time making sense of their personal finances.
 Less than half of a focus group over the age of thirty could confidently say what a 401(k) is.
 The same source also reveals that there is very little interaction with a professional financial advisor, which leaves the door wide open to unscrupulous brokers and investment specialists.
 But all’s not lost on this front, as technology has a way of making things better.
 Discover some of the best tools to track personal finance.

 Stay on track with the budget

 Seven in ten budgeters struggle to stick to their budget, with many going more than $50 over every month.
 This makes it tough to set aside funds to pay the debt off sooner or even to put away some cash for that emergency fund.
-It also means always looking to debt to fund emergencies or even special events.
-With an online budgeting tool such as EveryDollar, PocketGuard or Wally, users have the ability to set up a realistic budget and have access to it on the go.
+It also means always looking to debt like a personal loan to fund emergencies or even special events.
+With an online budgeting tool such as EveryDollar, PocketGuard, or Wally, users have the ability to set up a realistic budget and have access to it on the go.
 With the budget being updated all the time, it allows users to think about unnecessary purchases twice before going ahead, and know exactly where they stand with their cash flow.